Beanies

 Style affects more than appearance.
 It changes how the beanie sits, how much branding space you get, and whether people feel comfortable wearing it with hair up, hair down, or tucked under a hood.
 The most common shape for studio merch is the cuffed beanie because it gives a dependable embroidery zone and a classic look.
 Slouch styles feel softer and more relaxed.
 Ribbed beanies usually recover their shape well and look athletic.
 Fleece-lined versions add warmth, but they can feel bulkier and are not always the first choice for buyers who want a lighter fit.

 Decoration method should follow the knit, not fight it.
 Embroidery is the most dependable option for many orders because it is durable and reads clearly on knit fabric.
 Woven patches are a smart choice when the logo includes fine detail or needs a sharper border.
 Sewn-on labels can feel understated and premium, especially on pieces meant for retail shelves.
 Knit-in logos look strong on larger runs, but the artwork must be simplified early; the medium will not forgive a complicated graphic.
+If the design is especially detailed, a 2.25 to 3 inch woven patch often gives a better result than trying to force tiny embroidery on a ribbed cuff.

 Style Best use Branding space Practical note